Get the Right Care

 In general, the recovery time is about 2 weeks.
 During this time, light physical activities such as walking, stationary bicycle and treadmill are strongly recommended.
 It is important to respect your limits, and to resume activities gradually according to your abilities and tolerance.
 If your work consists of office work, a 2-4 week break from work is expected.
 If your work is more physical, a 4–6-week break is then given.

 A postoperative follow-up by phone with a nurse is scheduled 2 weeks after surgery.
-Telephone follow-ups with your surgeon are scheduled at 1, 3, 6 and 12 months post-op.
+Telephone follow-ups with your surgeon are included and scheduled at 1, 3, 6 and 12 months post-op after your surgery when your blood test results are available.
 The clinical coordinator will email you the blood test requests for the 3 month, 6 month and 12 month follow-ups.
 It is recommended that you make an appointment with your family physician or specialist 2 weeks after surgery for a closer follow-up of your health problems and adjustment of medication if necessary.
-A telephone follow-up is also planned with your nutritionist 1 and 2 months postoperatively.
+A telephone follow-up with your nutritionist is also planned for up to 3 months postoperatively.

 Your family physician must send a request for access to the file by fax, and our clinical coordinator will then send the requested information.
 You can also contact our clinical coordinator directly by email to make the request.